svetoslavjonev/flavorfiesta/README.md

 	![image](screenshots/profile.png)

-	<strong>!Important:</strong> Administration links and icons are visible only by staff users and the access to specific pages is further limited, based on user authorization.
+	!Important: Administration links and icons are visible only by staff users and the access to specific pages is further limited, based on user authorization.

-5. Events Section (events/)
+**4. Events Section (events/)**

 	- events/ - Displays the dashboard with a collection of culinary events, inviting users to explore.
 	- events/details/int:pk/slug:slug/ - Shows detailed information about an event, including image, description and booking options.
 	- events/create/ - Enables authorized users to create new culinary events, expanding the platform's offerings.